nwillc/goraft/README.md

-# Go RAFT
+# Go Raft

-A toy RAFT consensus protocol implementation in Go.
+A toy Raft consensus protocol implementation in Go.